RMI-PACTA/PACTA_analysis/transitionmonitor_docker/README.md

 You must have SSH authentication to your GitHub account setup to use this tool.

-Before running the script, you will need to remove any existing 2dii_pacta docker images that are loaded.
-You can do that, for instance, with `docker rmi --force $(docker images -q '2dii_pacta' | uniq)`.

 Also before running the script, you will need to choose the tag that you want to use for the release.
 You should use [semantic versioning](https://semver.org), and you should choose a tag that